-Qualified Opinion
+Opinion

 We have audited the financial statements of GMR Coal Resources Pte.
-Ltd. (the "company") which comprise the statement of financial position as at 31 December 2019, the statement of comprehensive income, statement of changes in equity and statement of cash flows of the company for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+Ltd. (the "company") which comprise the statement of financial position as at 31 December 2020, the statement of comprehensive income, statement of changes in equity and statement of cash flows of the company for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act, Chapter 50 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the company as at 31 December 2019 and of the financial performance, changes in equity and cash flows of the company for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act, Chapter 50 (the "Act") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the company as at 31 December 2020 and of the financial performance, changes in equity and cash flows of the company for the year ended on that date.

-Basis for Qualified Opinion
+Basis for Opinion